 Our favourite feast?
 Picnicking like a true Parisian, with cheese, wine and a fresh baguette served on the banks of the Seine at sunset.

-Discover our city guide and book your Paris trip today.
+Discover our guide to Paris city breaks and book your next Parisian adventure.

 If you're on a first visit from London to Paris you'll probably want to cram as many sights into your time as possible, have a look at our 3-day itinerary for inspiration.
 No trip to Paris would be complete without a visit to the Eiffel Tower, but planning is crucial to make the most of your visit.
 Buy your tickets online to avoid the queues and look out for the secret apartment on the third floor.